jbm9/argali/code/src/targets/nucleo_f413zh/README.md

 USART3 is used by the console.

 We use DMA to pull in data for RX, but TX is still blocking.

+USART2 is a debug console, where stuff gets dumped to.